jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

 ```

 ## Inspecting children properties
-Now let's inspect more complex types.
-This is done by either by calling
+Now let's inspect more complex types with chile properties.
+This is done by
-`debugger.introspection.property` more than once if you want to fully handle
+either by calling `debugger.introspection.property` more than once if you
-children inspection or by calling `debugger.introspection.inspect` to dispatch
+want to fully handle children inspection or by calling
-an arbitrary value to appropriate inspector.
+`debugger.introspection.inspect` to dispatch an arbitrary value to
+appropriate inspector.

-As you can imagine, the `parent` of these sub-properties is the value returned
+As you can imagine, the `parent` of these sub-properties is the object returned
 by `debugger.introspection.property`.
 For `fullname` (the expression used to
 retrieve the value in future calls), you can use
 `debugger.introspection.make_fullname` to generate a valid Lua expression